 By offering a set fee package, we hope to take the guesswork out of budgeting for legal expenses.
 This approach also allows for better efficiency, by reducing the amount of back-and-forth communications required.

 Our á-la-carte menu allows you to pick and choose the best combination of services for your specific business needs.
-Check out the details by downloading the form here, and complete the checklist to start thinking about what your business requires from a legal perspective.
+Contact us to learn about our set fees.

 Note that these fees are designed to be the most cost effective for organizations who require basic standard documents.
 If your needs are more complex, set fees might not work for you.
 We’re excited to launch this program, but may change our approach, including pricing, as we receive feedback from participating clients.